JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ## Have a comment or a suggestion?

 Please [open a new issue](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control/issues/new), or discuss on [Home Assistant: Community Forum](https://community.home-assistant.io/t/tapo-cameras-control/231795).

-## Installation using HACS

-Integration is not yet included in default repositories in HACS.
-[PR](https://github.com/hacs/default/pull/643) has been opened and is waiting for merge.

-In the meantime, [you can add it to your local HACS](https://hacs.xyz/docs/faq/custom_repositories) or install manually.

 ## Thank you